 - Critical inquiry on Singapore contemporary literature/ writers (or any art genres) post 1965

-- Asian diaspora in the Southeast Asia with special reference to Singapore, Malaysia & Indonesia
+- Asian diaspora in Southeast Asia with special reference to Singapore, Malaysia & Indonesia

-- In-depth study or comparative study of early Singapore newspapers
+- In-depth analysis of Singapore newspapers through NewspaperSG

 Who Can Apply?